Dragon Ball Z: Fusion Reborn

-Dragon Ball Z: Fusion Reborn (Note: Known in Japan as Dragon Ball Z: The Rebirth of Fusion!!
-Goku and Vegeta (ドラゴンボールZ 復活のフュージョン!!悟空とベジータ, Dragon Ball Z Fukkatsu no Fusion!!
-Gokū to Bejīta)) is a 1995 Japanese animated fantasy martial arts film and the 12th film in the Dragon Ball Z series.
+Dragon Ball Z: Fusion Reborn, known in Japan as Dragon Ball Z: Fukkatsu no Fusion!!
+Gokū to Bejīta (ドラゴンボールZ 復活のフュージョン!!悟空とベジータ), is a 1995 Japanese animated fantasy martial arts film and the 12th film in the Dragon Ball Z series.
 It was originally released in Japan on March 4 at Toei Anime Fair, and dubbed into English by Funimation in 2006.
 It was preceded by Dragon Ball Z: Bio-Broly and followed by Dragon Ball Z: Wrath of the Dragon.

 Plot

 In the other world, a teenage oni is manning a cleansing machine and the loud volume of his walkman distracts him, causing the machine to explode.
 The oni is engulfed by the freed evil spirit essence and transforms into Janemba, a massive childlike monster with dimensional manipulation abilities.
 As a result, the deceased are resurrected.

 Goku and Pikkon are fighting in a tournament when they are interrupted by the appearance of a strange crystal-like substance and are sent to investigate the disturbance by the Grand Kai.
 They find the afterlife's "check-in station" to be encased in the crystal-like barrier which is also immune to their energy blasts.
 From inside of the station, its trapped attendant King Yemma directs them to the monster, Janemba, who refuses to drop the barrier.
 Goku lures Janemba to hell while Pikkon works to free Yemma.

 Meanwhile, Earth comes under siege by an array of zombies, soldiers and past villains led by Frieza, who attack a city until Gohan and Videl intervene, with the former destroying him causing the villains to flee in terror.
 The two along with Bulma, Goten and Trunks gather the magical Dragon Balls and summon the dragon Shenron to ask him to rebuild the barrier between the living and dead, but he is unable to do so since only Yemma can control the boundaries of the afterlife.
 In hell, Janemba uses his unorthodox powers to best Goku until he powers up to Super Saiyan 3, shaking Other World while he does it, and seemingly kills Janemba.
 He merely transforms into a much smaller, albeit far more powerful and sinister form - Super Janemba.
 Goku is overwhelmed by Super Janemba but Vegeta has regained his physical body and arrives in time to help.
 However, the two Saiyans are still no match for Super Janemba and are forced to hide.
 Goku proposes using the Fusion Dance technique, but Vegeta pridefully refuses to join bodies with Goku.